Listen to this article now.

 - Correct placement of localized images, videos, etc.

 - Functionality issues, especially when it comes to quizzes or other testing

 Some issues can only be detected once the translations have been incorporated into the software, so it is important to perform a round of testing afterward.

 Partnering With Art One to Translate eLearning Content

 Art One Translations relies on market-leading technology and a team of subject matter experts to translate each eLearning course our clients trust us with.

 We have experience with a range of popular eLearning platforms, including Adobe Captivate, Docebo, Camtasia, and Articulate Storyline 360.
-We translate all elements of your eLearning material, including multimedia content, and put the finished product through a rigorous testing process.
+We translate eLearning in its entirety, including all elements of your eLearning material, such as multimedia content and put the finished product through a rigorous testing process.

 To learn more about how Art One can translate eLearning content for your company, contact us today.